ezsystems/commerce-documentation/docs/guide/checkout/checkout_api/ajaxcheckoutcontroller.md

 $currentStep = $checkoutStepService->getNextValidStep($currentStep, $requestedStep, $userStatus, $basket);
 ```

-If you want to skip a step in checkout process, you will need to override the *DefaultCheckoutStepService*.
-When skipping steps, please make sure that you store all required data in the basket.
+If you want to skip a step in the checkout process, override `DefaultCheckoutStepService`.

-`DefaultCheckoutStepService` service definition:
+When skipping steps, make sure that you store all required data in the basket.

 ``` xml
 <parameter key="siso_checkout.default_checkout_step_service.class">Siso\Bundle\CheckoutBundle\Service\DefaultCheckoutStepService</parameter>